 CSEA offers its members and families a range of financial assistance programs to further their education.
-From scholarships to grants and even reimbursement subsidies, there are options for for variety of educational goals.
+From scholarships to grants and even reimbursement subsidies, there are options for a variety of educational goals.

 $1,000 scholarships are awarded to CSEA member dependents (including spouses) based on academic achievement, character, leadership and extra curricular activities within the community.
 Financial need may also be taken into consideration on some.
 There are graduating high school senior, community college and college or vocational school scholarships.

 CSEA also offers grants to members who are going to school on a part time or full time basis. $1000 grants are awarded to recipients based on financial need, goals and objectives, citizenship, and CSEA activities.

 CSEA recognizes that student loan debt is a major burden for many Americans, including many CSEA members.
 To assist members with this burden, CSEA offers Member Student Loan Reducer Grants.
 CSEA awards 20 members grants in the amount of $500 each to assist them with their debt reduction.
 Thank you to SchoolsFirst Federal Credit Union for their generous donation each year to make this program possible.